Aalto-LeTech/CodeClustersModeling/README.md

 We are using Jupyter to prototyping our models.

-## How to install
+## How to install locally

 You should have Python >=3.5 installed, pyenv or mkvirtualenv for creating virtual environments.
-Also you need JDK 8 to be able to run Checkstyle Java library to generate metrics.
+Also you need Java JDK >=11 to be able to run Checkstyle Java library to generate metrics. **NOTE:** as of 5.8.2022 the `dev-requirements.txt` were not updated although `requirements.txt` were. `psycopg2` might work better now but the situation is still not ideal regarding Python's package management.

 1. Generate virtual environment eg: `mkvirtualenv cc`
 2. Install requirements: `pip install -r dev-requirements.txt`